-Companies in the oil & gas industry require a workforce capable of undertaking process and technical operations, supplemented by other disciplines such as welfare and catering, necessary to support safe operations and emergency response arrangements.
+Companies require a workforce capable of undertaking technical operations, supplemented by other disciplines such as welfare and catering - all necessary to support safe operations and emergency response arrangements.

 Requirements for staffing levels are primarily focused at ensuring there are sufficient numbers of trained personnel to deal with emergency situations.
 However, it is also vital to ensure there are enough personnel to safely operate, maintain and support safe operations.